-The ETMS Approach to a Healthy Diet
+The Mederi Care Approach to a Healthy Diet

 There's a great deal of truth in the old adage, "You are what you eat."
 In fact, modern research is proving that we can tailor our diets to influence our genes.
-Maintaining health through diet is one of the central principles of the Eclectic Triphasic Medical System (ETMS).
-The ETMS dietary approach is unique, in that it weaves together the core principles of traditional dietary wisdom and current scientific research to offer a comprehensive health supportive diet that can be easily modified for individual needs.
+Maintaining health through diet is one of the central principles of Mederi Care (also referred to as the Eclectic Triphasic Medical System or ETMS).
+The Mederi Care dietary approach is unique in that it weaves together the core principles of traditional dietary wisdom and current scientific research to offer a comprehensive health supportive diet that can be easily modified for individual needs.

-The ETMS Dietary toolbox applies various diagnostic lens that review the host, the microenvironment, and the disease (in cancer, for example, the cell type, characteristics such as gene mutations and growth factors, and the location).
+The Mederi Care Dietary toolbox applies various diagnostic lens that review the host, the microenvironment, and the disease (in cancer, for example, the cell type, characteristics such as gene mutations and growth factors, and the location).
 All of this must be considered when creating a personalized diet.